 “Animal feeding tests using AAFCO procedures substantiate that Puppy Food B provides complete and balanced nutrition for growth.”
 (This dog food has undergone actual feeding trials to ensure that it is nutritional adequate for puppies.)

-For pet foods labeled as complete and balanced for any or all life stages and feeding directions that include the frequency of feedings must appear on the label.
+Feeding directions that include the frequency of feedings must appear on the label.
 As a minimum, feeding directions must include the statement, “Feed (weight/unit of product) per (weight only) of dog or cat.”
 These directions will not be appropriate for maintaining the optimum weight of every pet.
 You should review with your veterinarian the amount of food you should feed your pet.
 In addition, monitor your pet closely for any weight loss or gain and notify your veterinarian if either occurs.

 The pet food label must also list the name and address of the manufacturer or distributor of the food.

 The descriptive terms “light,” “lite,” or “low calorie” can appear on a label only if the product meets specific caloric requirements.
 An example is that a dry cat food cannot contain any more than 3250 kcal metabolizable energy/kg.
 A “reduced calories” or “less” claim must be substantiated with the name of the product of comparison and the percentage of calorie reduction.
-In products with terms such as “lean” or “low fat,” the amount of crude fat allowed in the diet is limited and the “guaranteed analysis” must include a maximum crude fat guarantee as well as a minimum.
+In products with terms such as “lean” or “low fat,” the amount of crude fat allowed in the diet is limited, and the “guaranteed analysis” must include a maximum crude fat guarantee as well as a minimum.

 “Reduced fat” or “less” can appear on a label if the name of the product comparison, percentage of fat reduction, and a maximum crude fat guarantee are listed.
 Always consult with your veterinarian before starting your pet on a calorie- or fat-restricted diet.
 He or she can help you formulate a weight loss plan for your pet.